dftbplus/dftbplus/INSTALL.rst

 The following Fortran compilers are known to build DFTB+ correctly:

-* GNU >= 12.2
+* GNU >= 13.2

 * Intel >= 2021.5

 * NAG >= 7.2 (when built without OpenMP support)

-Older versions of the compilers above are likely to fail due to missing Fortran features and/or compiler bugs.
-Compilers by other vendors may work, but have not been tested extensively (see also `Tested build environments
+Older versions of the compilers above may work but are neither tested nor supported.
+Similarly, compilers by other vendors may work, but have not been tested extensively (see also `Tested build environments
 <#tested-build-environments>`_ and `Testing DFTB+ <#testing-dftb>`_).